Online Master of Public Administration

 The program provides students with a comprehensive understanding of public management, policy analysis, budgeting, financial management, and organizational leadership.
 These skills assist graduates in becoming effective leaders and problem solvers in their communities.

-The Online MPA offers two concentrations, allowing students to develop a deep understanding of public or nonprofit management.
+The Online MPA offers three concentrations, allowing students to develop a deep understanding of public management, nonprofit management and financial management.

 MPA Concentrations Heading link